-Once the randomisation process is completed, the outcomes will be presented to the HRB Executive Team for approval.
+Once the randomisation process and eligibility checks are completed, the outcomes of the selection process will be presented to the HRB Executive Team for approval.

 After approval, applicants will be informed of the outcomes, with applications classified as funded or not funded.